CPSC 433/533: Computer Networks, Fall 2017 : Course Info

 Class participation.
-If you do not regularly participate in discussions, you will not get as much out of the class as you could.
-Your class participation will be based on two factors: (1) The instructor's assessment of whether you are regularly involved in the discussions over the course of the semester.
-If at the end of the semester the instructor cannot remember at least one question you have asked in the class, you have not actively participated in the class.
-(2) There will be several pop quizzes on the reading assignments over the course of the semester.
-If you turn in a review (e.g., claim to have read and understood the paper) but your quiz indicates that you don't understand the paper, the instructor will lower your class participation grade.
+If you do not ask questions in the class, you will not get as much out of the class as you could.
+Your class participation will be based on the instructor's assessment of whether you are regularly involved in the class over the course of the semester.
+If at the end of the semester the instructor cannot remember you, you have not actively participated in the class.

 I strongly encourage you to discuss any topic with anyone.
 That's the way good science happens.
 As a professional, you should acknowledge any significant discussions in your homework/projects.
 However, when the time comes to write the homework or program, such discussions are no longer appropriate---the solution or program must be your own personal inspiration (although you may ask the instructor and teaching fellow for help in writing and debugging).
 DO NOT UNDER ANY CIRCUMSTANCES COPY ANOTHER PERSON'S HOMEWORK OR PROGRAM---to do so is a clear violation of ethical/academic standards that, when discovered, will be referred to the Executive Committee of Yale College for disciplinary action.

 A homework or program that is not completed by the time specified in the assignment (and whose late submission is not authorized by the instructor or by a Dean's excuse) will be not be graded.